 You really don’t need a grow light or other expensive equipment to start seeds.
 Seed starting from your window is relatively easy, but there are some limitations.

 If you try to start seeds from other directions, they will get too stretched out or “leggy.”
-In our last home, we had one (two?) that faced South and East.
+In our last home, we had one (two?) windows that faced south and east.
 You’ll also have to turn your plants every day, so they don’t lean too much in one direction.

-I live in Saskatoon, Saskatchewan on the Canadian Prairies.
+I live near Saskatoon, Saskatchewan on the Canadian Prairies.
 There simply isn’t enough daylight in Zone 3 to sustain my seedlings until mid-February.

 Wherever you live, don’t start your seeds until the Persephone days–the days generally between November and January when there are less than 10 hours of sunlight a day–are over.
 The easiest way to figure out when your Persephone days end is to go to the weather app on your phone and calculate how many hours there are from sunrise to sunset.
 When it reaches 10 hours of daylight, you’re good to plant!